paxnamra/Paxnamra.github.io/_posts/2023-03-27-chirpy-template-setup-on-github-pages.md

 git commit -am "init commit of orphan branch" git push –u origin <branch name>
 ```
-And that's it.
-Branch is prepared.
+When branch is prepared, last thing to do is to change a publishing branch.
+It is well documented with screenshots here on [**github docs**](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-Last thing to do is to change a publishing branch, well documented with screenshots on [**github docs**](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+After few moments, when any commit lands on pointed for publishing branch, Github Actions will run with Build and Deploy jobs.

-After few moments your static page should be available on github domain https://<<some-username-here>>.github.io.
+Then your site should be available on github domain https://<<some-username-here>>.github.io.

 Well, that's all :)